Danielboi886/PerfumeData/README.md

 I will be working with HTML/CSS and Javascript to let user get access to the perfume they want.

+*Update: Since there's no Perfume API for this assignment, I chose to persent a peom that includes the notes & emotions in its line.

 User will put in notes & emotions they are looking for (search matrix), and the corresponding search results will be retrived from the JavaScript database.

 The search matrix (aka notes) have already been worked out and database have been cleaned.